-Thank you for choosing Scott Memorial Hospital to meet your health car e needs.
+Thank you for choosing Scott Memorial Health to meet your health car e needs.
 We consider it a privilege to serve you and your family.
-The goal of every Scott Memorial Hospital staff member is to make your stay as pleasant and as comfortable as possible while following the medical care plan especially designed for you by your physician.
+The goal of every Scott Memorial Health staff member is to make your stay as pleasant and as comfortable as possible while following the medical care plan especially designed for you by your physician.
 Please do not hesitate to ask questions about your care or any of the hospital's services.

 The information presented below covers a wide range of hospital services and policies.
 If you need additional information, please call us at (972) 875-0900.

 We will do our best to resolve any difficulties that might arise while you are here or pass along any suggestions or compliments that you may have.